RotherOSS/doc-otobo-installation/content/performance-tuning.rst

 .. code-block:: bash

-   otobo> /opt/otobo/bin/otobo.Console.pl Admin::Article::StorageSwitch --target ArticleStorageFS
+   sudo -u otobo /opt/otobo/bin/otobo.Console.pl Admin::Article::StorageSwitch --target ArticleStorageFS

 You can use the ``--target`` option to specify the target back end.